 We couldn’t get our hands on a Gen 1 for testing, but our 2013 model shot well over 700 rounds without failing.
 On that fact alone, we have to give it a 5 out of 5 so far.

 We have to admit; we don’t really like the design of this gun.
 Sure, it looks tough, durable, and combat-ready.
-So we can definitely appreciate people who love how it looks.
-We would just prefer if it were a bit less blocky.
-For that polarizing look, we have to rate the looks with an average 3 out of 5.
+So we can definitely applaud people who love how it looks.
+We would just prefer it if it were a bit less blocky.
+For that polarizing look, we have to rate the looks with an average of 3 out of 5.

 Casual shooters and pros alike can both appreciate the feel of a gun in their hands.
 We love the feel P250 gives us.
-Basically, it is reminiscent of a P225, except that it has a polymer frame.
+It is reminiscent of a P225, except that it has a polymer frame.

 The gun is very comfortable to use, partly thanks to the modular design of it.
 Namely, if you dislike how the grip feels in your hand, you can swap it out.
 And since several police services use the P250, it is a gun that a younger officer might inherit from a colleague.
 So, the ability to personalize it really comes in handy.

-The double action trigger is incredibly smooth, and definitely one of the best double action triggers we had came across.
+The double-action trigger is incredibly smooth, and one of the best double-action triggers we had come across.
 It deserves a 5 out of 5 rating for the feel.

 Officially, SIG Sauer is no longer manufacturing the P250.
 However, you can still get one from gun stores around the States.
 And the price is definitely one of the best things about this gun.
 You can buy a P250 for as little as $200 if you take your time to find an inexpensive model.
 On average, however, it will cost you about $300.
 And for a SIG Sauer, that price is a steal.
 A pure 5 out of 5 for this as well.